Eventuous/eventuous/docs/versioned_docs/version-0.15/domain/domain-events.md

 }
 ```

-Oh, that's it?
-A record?
-Yes, a record.
-Domain events are property bags.
-Their only purpose is to convey the state transition using the language of your domain.
-Technically, a domain event should just be an object, which can be serialised and deserialized for the purpose of persistence.

 Eventuous do's and dont's:
-- **Do** make sure your domain events can be serialised to a commonly understood format, like JSON.
+- **Do** make sure your domain events can be serialized to a commonly understood format, like JSON.
 - **Do** make domain events immutable.
 - **Do** implement equality by value for domain events.
 - **Don't** apply things like marker interfaces (or any interfaces) to domain events.
 - **Don't** use constructor logic, which can prevent domain events from deserializing.
 - **Don't** use value objects in your domain events.

-The last point might require some elaboration.
-The `Value Object` pattern in DDD doesn't only require for those objects to be immutable and implement equality by value.
-The main attribute of a value object is that it must be _correct_.
-It means that you can try instantiating a value object with invalid arguments, but it will deny them.
-This characteristic along forbids value objects from being used in domain events, as events must be _unconditionally deserializable_.
-No matter what logic your current domain model has, events from the past are equally valid today.
-By bringing value objects to domain events you make them prone to failure when their validity rules change, which might prevent them from being deserialized.
-As a result, your aggregates won't be able to restore their state from previously persistent events and nothing will work.
+Some of those points look like limitations, and they are.
+For example, avoiding value objects inside domain events primarily caused by lack of separation between domain events and persisted (stored in an [event store](../persistence/event-store.md)) events.
+It creates a requirement for the domain events to be fully (de)serializable, and it's not always possible when using value objects with their explicit validation rules.
+You also cannot use standard types like immutable arrays or lists as they cannot be deserialized.

+It's a technical limitation which will be addressed soon.